-- Implementing the Pakistan's Country strategy under the direction of the country leadership team; - Developing and maintaining the interaction with local policy makers, and other key stakeholders; - Write analytical policy research papers (often with senior co-PIs), policy briefs, and blogs under the supervision of the country leadership team; - Supporting researchers in facilitating research projects and managing these projects, with potential opportunities to be involved as a researcher; - Identifying opportunities for policy influence and managing the dissemination of research to policy makers, NGOs, donors and the private sector through policy briefs, synthesis/ research papers, meetings and events; and

-Taking joint responsibility with the IGC Hub in London for programme management and meet the reporting requirements for all country activities to support the ongoing evaluation of the country programme.
+- Implementing the Country 's strategy under the direction of the country leadership team. - Developing and maintaining the interaction with policy makers, and other key stakeholders. - Write analytical policy research papers (often with senior co-PIs), policy briefs, and blogs under the supervision of the country leadership team. - Supporting researchers in facilitating research projects and managing these projects, with potential opportunities to be involved as a researcher. - Identifying opportunities for policy influence and managing the dissemination of research to policy makers, NGOs, donors and the private sector through policy briefs, synthesis/ research papers, meetings, and events. - Taking joint responsibility with the IGC Hub in London for programme management and meet the reporting requirements for all country activities to support the ongoing evaluation of the country programme.